cainza/openshift-app-dev-demo/README.md

 We can view traffic flow from the Kiali Dashboard.
 The link can be found in the istio-system namespace.
 This is part of the Service Mesh deployment.

-You will need to select the quarkus-superheroes-serverless namespace freom the graph menu.
+You will need to select the quarkus-superheroes-serverless and knative-serving namespace from the graph menu.
 If you don't see the namespace there, restart the kiali operator in the openshift-operators namespace.

 ![Kiali](images/6-kiali-dashboard.png)